Park Rules and Regulations

 - Showers are closed between 10 AM and 5 PM.
 This is to help conserve water.

 - Dogs must be leashed and under control at all times.
 Do not leave dogs unattended.
-Dogs are not allowed on the beach or in the lake.
 Please clean up after your pet!

 - OHV use in campgrounds is limited to in and out traffic.
 No joyriding in the campground area.
 Helmets required for those riding under 18.
 Education course required for anyone without a valid driver’s license.
 Keep all OHVs on the pavement.
 Anyone under 18 can operate an OHV on public land if they are: